-2. Open the “androidfiletransfer.dmg” file and drag Android File Transfer to Applications folder.
+2. Open the “androidfiletransfer.dmg” file and drag Android File Transfer to the Applications folder.

 4. Now you are able to browse your phone's internal storage and portable storage.
 You can drag files and folders (up to 4GB) to your Mac.

 FonePaw Android Data Recovery is powerful and versatile.
-Not only it allows you to transfer files to Mac, including contacts, messages, call logs and other data that Android File Transfer can’t read and transfer, but alsoprovides a better user experience, for example, users can preview pictures and videos.
+Not only it allows you to transfer files to Mac, including contacts, messages, call logs and other data that Android File Transfer can’t read and transfer, but it also provides better user experience, for example, users can preview pictures and videos.
 Besides, FonePaw Android Data Recovery also allows you to recover deleted data safely and easily from PC.

 Download FonePaw Android Data Recovery and install it to have a try right now.

 1. Click on "Android Data Recovery" and connect your phone to PC.
-Then, it may take some time and the app will ask for access to USB Debugging, please allow it.
+Enable USB debugging on your phone.

 2. Select the data type that you want to backup then the app will start to ask for access to your Android data.
 Besides, notice that the app will only scan the type of files that you choose in order to save time.